Inferring Pore Connectivity from Sorption Hysteresis in Multiscale Porous Media: Conclusions

 \section{Conclusions}

-The interpretation of sorption-desorption isotherms of mesoporous materials presents several challenges.
-The model presented here explains many of the observed features, though there remains room for further development.

-The hysteresis is identified as resulting from sorbate in large pores located behind smaller pores remaining condensed due to the absence of a liquid-vapor interface, and the resulting lack of a decreasing free energy path to the empty state.
-The development here of a simple model relating macroscopic sorption behavior to microstructure should contribute to the design of materials for applications such as moisture buffering \cite{Osanyintola2006}, and the understanding of the dependence of thermal conductivity on water content \cite{Jerman2012}.

-The model makes use of the observed hysteresis, which has presented difficulties in interpretation of isotherms, to extract not only a pore size distribution but also a measure of the connectivity of the pore structure.
-Since connectivity plays a vital role in determining the transport properties of a material \cite{Hall1987,Hall1995}, it would be very interesting for future research to examine the relationship between $f$ and the permeability of a material.

-The model presented here has the potential to contribute to transport modeling not only through its assessment of connectivity, but also by identifying and explaining the hysteresis in the sorbed mass as a function of local sorbate chemical potential.
-Existing models of transport in porous materials do not account for this hysteresis, nor even treat transport from a thermodynamic basis by relating flux to the gradient of chemical potential, but simply define an effective diffusivity $D(S)$ \cite{Martys1997,Baroghel-Bouny2007a} by

-where $S$ is the local saturation of sorbate, or equivalent.
-Although this can give a qualitative idea of the conditions under which transport is faster or slower, the transport rate must be connected to chemical potential gradients though a model such as the one presented here in order for transport mechanisms to be understood.
-Such an understanding will assist in the design of materials with desired transport properties.
-This is particularly important because degradation and contamination in concrete \cite{Faucon1998,Samson2000,Glasser2008} and many other materials \cite{Simunek1994,Mayer2002} rely on the transport of water and of ions dissolved in the water.
+The hysteresis in adsorption/desorption isotherms caused by the collective effect within a pore network has been mainly modeled by idealized infinite lattice percolation models\citep{Mason1982, Mason1983, Mason1988, liu1993analysis, Liu1994, neimark1991percolation}.
+We present an extension to these percolation models by introducing a parameter $f$ characterizing the fraction of always exposed large pores, effectively incorporating boundary effects of percolation on a finite size lattice.
+Our calculated $f$ values indicate the importance of finite size percolation effects in different materials.

+The model is simplified with certain assumptions as discussed above, nevertheless it addresses the currently missing link between 3D simulations of colloidal systems and macroscopic continuum models of vapor sorption, and provides a pathway to overcome the current empirical treatment of sorption isotherms in continuum poromechanical models \citep{masoero2018c,gawin1999numerical,davie2010fully,di2009hygro}.

-The model also identifies the significant bump in the desorption isotherm, around 40\% relative pressure in the case of water at 25 $^\circ$C, as being due to spinodal decomposition.
-The pressure at which this bump is located varies with temperature in a reasonable way, though data are limited.
-This model therefore provides significant progress towards a complete understanding of sorption-desorption isotherms in materials with a wide pore size distribution.
+The significant bump in the desorption isotherm, which typically appears in multiscale materials such as cement paste, around 40\% relative pressure in the case of water at 25 $^\circ$C, can be well explained by an effect of cavitation (equivalently, homogeneous nucleation).
+The pressure at which this bump is located in experimental data varies with temperature in a trend consistent with theoretical expectations, though available data are limited.